Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 ### **1.3 Intend Handler**
-The `UAC_IntendHandlerBase` component serves as the AI's `perceptual layer`, acting as a crucial bridge between environmental stimuli and the AI's core decision-making process.
-Its primary purpose is to identify critical moments such as target detection, vulnerability, or incoming attacks—and to notify the [State Manager](#11-State-Manager) to initiate a new behavioral sequence.
+The `UAC_IntendHandlerBase` component serves as the AI's `perceptual layer`, acting as a crucial bridge between environmental stimuli and the AI's core decision making process.
+Its primary purpose is to identify critical moments such as target detection, vulnerability, or incoming attacks and to notify the [State Manager](#11-State-Manager) to initiate a new behavioral sequence.

 The Intend Handler achieves this by subscribing to various delegates and events, rather than constantly polling for changes.
 This `event-driven approach` ensures the system is `highly performant and instantly responsive` to dynamic combat situations.